 Dr Alison Evans

 Since 2004, my work has centred around mindfulness.
-Teaching courses and supporting others to develop their practice is at the heart of my work.
-I continue to teach courses as an associate through the AccEPT clinic, based at the University of Exeter, Devon.
-As well as teaching mindfulness-based cognitive therapy (MBCT), I have also been teaching mindfulness-based compassion living courses (MBCL) since 2018.
-Over the years my mindfulness work has expanded and to include training others to teach mindfulness with a number of leading training centres in the UK and supervising mindfulness-based teachers through The Mindfulness Network.
+Teaching courses and supporting others in developing their practice are at the heart of my work.
+I continue to teach courses, such as mindfulness-based cognitive therapy (MBCT), mindfulness-based compassion living courses (MBCL) and deeper mindfulness.
+Over the years, my mindfulness work has expanded to include training others to teach mindfulness with a number of leading training centres in the UK and supervising mindfulness-based teachers through The Mindfulness Network.

 Mindfulness-based supervision has been a particular passion for me.
 My research for my MSc in MBCT was on mindfulness-based supervision, which led to a published paper outlining a framework for supervision.
-My research for my Doctorate in Clinical Research was also about mindfulness-based supervision.
+My research for my Doctorate in Clinical Research also focused on mindfulness-based supervision.
 Since 2015, I have been immersed in developing supervision training, supervising and supra-vising (in conjunction with The Mindfulness Network and Bangor University).
+This work led to the co-writing and publication of our book: Mindfulness-Based Supervision and Mentoring: Using an Embodied Dialogue to Support Learning and Reflection.

 Engaging in this work in ways that are safe and maintain integrity has been important to me.
 Therefore, I adhere to the good practice guidelines of the British Association of Mindfulness-Based Approaches (BAMBA) and am a registered teacher with them.
 I am dedicated to making mindfulness-based spaces as diverse and inclusive as possible and aim to bring this commitment into all aspects of my work.

 I live and work from a small village in north Devon.
 I love the space and connection with nature that surrounds us in this beautiful part of the world.
-In many ways, this environment also supports a mindful way of living and mindfulness supports an appreciation of this place and all that it offers.
-I am also fascinated about bringing mindfulness right into the midst of life – into those moments of stress, busyness, along with the challenges that we face.
-How then does mindfulness support clarity, vividness and compassion?
+In many ways, this environment also supports a mindful way of living, and mindfulness supports an appreciation of this place and all that it offers.
+I am also fascinated by bringing mindfulness right into the midst of life – into those moments of stress, busyness, along with the challenges that we face.
+How, then, does mindfulness support clarity, vividness, and compassion?
 I continue to learn, explore and love doing this with others through my teaching, training and supervision.